aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-content-in-remote-range/_index.md

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement search content within range of spreadsheets for cells with minimal code.
+The SDK handles the underlying details, allowing you to simply implement search content within a range of spreadsheets for cells with minimal code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: